Gloria (Rutter): Music

 The instrumentation for the brass version is a brass ensemble of four trumpets, two tenor trombones, bass trombone, tuba, timpani and percussion, and organ.
 The duration is given as 17 minutes.

 The composer explains the structure as "fast, slow, fast, in common with symphonic practice", and describes the movements as "exalted, devotional and jubilant".
 He notes about the scoring: "The accompaniment is for brass ensemble with timpani, percussion and organ – a combination which in the outer movements makes quite a joyful noise unto the Lord, but which is used more softly and introspectively in the middle movement".

 Gloria in excelsis Deo

 The text of the first movement is "Gloria in excelsis Deo" (Glory to God in the highest), the angels' song from the Annunciation to the shepherds, as narrated by Luke.
 It is marked Allegro vivace.
-It begins with a brass fanfara and stays mostly forte.
+It begins with a brass fanfare and stays mostly forte.
 Brass and voices often alternate.
 Reviewer Malcolm Riley of Gramophone notes the movement's "incisive, punchy, syncopated brass opening" which sets the scene.
 Bob Briggs notes in a review "strong rhythms and triumphant shouts from the chorus".